MrBinary01/monad/docs/overview.md

 `libmonad_execution` library. `libmonad_event` is a separate CMake target in order to simplify the build system integration of third-party users, so that they do not need to integrate with the much larger and complex build system of the full execution project.
+Mr Binary